docToolchain/diagrams.net-intellij-plugin/README.md

 This will build the plugin and start an Instance of IntelliJ with the plugin already installed.
 You can even start this in debug mode.

-### The project does not build, I get error messages.

-One of the reasons could be that you cloned the project without the git submodule located in `/src/webview/drawio`.

-Execute `git submodule update --init` to locally clone the submodule to your project and retry the build.